YonatanKof/wwape/content/posts/about-my-svg/about-my-svg.md

 # The need

 I'd like my SVGs:

-1. As an *Icon System*, where there's a lot of similarly and a few differences.
-   For this case I'll use a component called `SVGIconBase.vue`
    - Inline so I can CSS them
    - As a component for a cleaner file
    - With *props* like size and color
    - To be able to use CSS or SCSS variants
    - Available for both systematic and free-form use

+# The use cases

+1. As an *Icon System*, where there's a lot of similarly and a few differences.
 2. For general purpose, where the SVGs shown have nothing in common but you still want it as component and to use all the Veudoo magic

 Let's dive in to some real world examples

 # The Icon System SVG

-In my *icon system* all icons have the **same size, color and behavior** (which I might override at the instance level).
+In my *icon system* all the icons have the **same size, color and behavior** which I might override at the instance level.

-**I use 2 *SFC*s for each icon** – The 1st file is the SVG wrapper (`SVGIconBase.vue`), the 2nd file is the actual SVG path, the drawing of the icon, which is also a *Vue* file (`IconSomeName.vue`) and it's unique in its shape and name.
+**I use 2 *SFC*s for each icon** – The 1st file is the SVG wrapper called `SVGIconBase.vue`.
+T  he 2nd file is the actual SVG drawing of the icon, it's unique in its shape and name, and it's also a *Vue* file called something like `IconSomeName.vue`.

 It will look like this in the HTML: